publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch28/m__us_usc_t16_s1276.md

         (93) Great Egg Harbor River, New Jersey: The entire river.

+        (94) __Klickitat, Washington:__

-        (94) __Klickitat, Washington: The segment from the southern boundary of the Yakima Indian Reservation, Washington, as described in the Treaty with the Yakimas of 1855 (__  __[__  __12 Stat.
-951__  __][/us/stat/12/951]__  __), and as acknowledged by the Indian Claims Commission in Yakima Tribe of Indians v.
+         The segment from the southern boundary of the Yakima Indian Reservation, Washington, as described in the Treaty with the Yakimas of 1855 ([12 Stat.
+951][/us/stat/12/951]), and as acknowledged by the Indian Claims Commission in Yakima Tribe of Indians v.
 U.S., 16 Ind.
 Cl.
 Comm.
-536 (1966), to its confluence with the Little Klickitat River, Washington:__  __Provided__  __, That said study shall be carried on in consultation with the Yakima Indian Nation and shall include a determination of the degree to which the Yakima Indian Nation should participate in the preservation and administration of the river segment should it be proposed for inclusion in the Wild and Scenic Rivers system.__
+536 (1966), to its confluence with the Little Klickitat River, Washington: Provided, That said study shall be carried on in consultation with the Yakima Indian Nation and shall include a determination of the degree to which the Yakima Indian Nation should participate in the preservation and administration of the river segment should it be proposed for inclusion in the Wild and Scenic Rivers system.

-        (95) __White Salmon, Washington: The segment from its confluence with Trout Lake Creek, Washington, to its confluence with Gilmer Creek, Washington, near the town of B Z Corner, Washington.__
+        (95) __White Salmon, Washington:__

+         The segment from its confluence with Trout Lake Creek, Washington, to its confluence with Gilmer Creek, Washington, near the town of B Z Corner, Washington.

         (96) __Maurice, New Jersey.—__